 Major in Exercise Science

-Along with entry-level skills for a wide range of career opportunities, many exercise science graduates pursue graduate degrees in exercise physiology, medicine, chiropractic medicine, nutrition or dietetics, occupational therapy, physical therapy and physician assistant studies.
+Many exercise science graduates pursue graduate study in exercise physiology, medicine, nutrition, occupational therapy, physical therapy and health promotion.

 - KIN 200 Lifestyle for Health and Wellness (.50 credit)

 - KIN 250 Substance Use and Abuse in Society (.50 credit)

 - KIN 306 Nutrition

 - KIN 320 Human Physiology

 - KIN 340 Exercise Physiology (prerequisite: KIN 320)

 - KIN 462 Exercise Testing and Prescription (prerequisite: KIN 340)

 - KIN 490 Research Methods in Exercise Science (prerequisite: MTH 345 or PSY 355 and KIN 340)